Just Stop Oil activists ‘spray orange paint over jets at Stansted airport’

 In a post on X, Just Stop Oil said: “Jennifer and Cole cut the fence into the private airfield at Stansted where @taylorswift13’s jet is parked, demanding an emergency treaty to end fossil fuels by 2030.”

-The accompanying video showed one of the activists cutting a hole in the fence before spraying the paint over the jets.
+The accompanying video show one of the activists cutting a hole in the airfield’s metal fence using an angle grinder.

+One activist, wearing a Just Stop Oil t-shirt, can then be seen spraying the fuselage and windows of two parked white planes with orange paint, before both then sit together in front of the planes on the tarmac.

+Macdonald said: “We’re living in two worlds: one where billionaires live in luxury, able to fly in private jets away from the other, where unliveable conditions are being imposed on countless millions.